France Holds Commemorative Ceremony for the Victims of the 2015 Terrorist Attacks in Paris

 Today marked the two-year anniversary since the coordinated Paris attacks that claimed the lives of 130 people and injured more than 600.
-At the French capital, a series of ceremonies were held to honor and paid homage to the victims who attended this public event.
+At the French capital, a series of ceremonies were held to honor and pay homage to the victims who attended this public event.

 Current French President, Emmanuel Macron, was accompanied by his wife and included former French President François Hollande.
 In addition, Paris Mayor, Anne Hidalgo, was present during these emotional commemorations of French citizens.